pyrotato/cse15l-lab-reports/wk1-remote-access.md

 # Trying Some Commands

 Alright, let's test out some commands.
-Remember the meaning of different commands in terminal:
+Remember the meaning of different commands in Terminal:

 * `cd` means "change directory" and lets you enter or exit directories with a path
 * `ls` means "list" and shows you files and folders in the current location